Ismenama5s/haseeb-qureshi.github.io/_posts/2020-02-27-flash-loans-why-flash-attacks-will-be-the-new-normal.md

 This is because most arbitrage is performed by competitive arbitrageurs running sophisticated bots.
 They engage in on-chain [priority gas auctions](https://twitter.com/phildaian/status/1116155253890613249) and use [gas tokens](https://gastoken.io/) to optimize transaction fees.
 It's a very competitive market --- these guys are perfectly happy to keep some tokens on their balance sheet to optimize their earnings.

-On the other hand, borrowing on AAVE costs about [500K gas](https://developers.aave.com/#gas-consumption) and charges 0.09% of the principal --- a steep price to pay for an arbitrageur competing over tiny margins.
+On the other hand, borrowing on AAVE costs about [80K gas](https://developers.aave.com/#gas-consumption) and charges 0.09% of the principal --- a steep price to pay for an arbitrageur competing over tiny margins.
 In fact, in most [AAVE arbitrages](https://medium.com/aave/flash-loans-one-month-in-73bde954a239), the borrower ended up paying more in fees to the lending pool than they took home.

 In the long run, arbitrageurs are unlikely to use flash loans except in special circumstances.

 But flash loans have other more compelling use cases in DeFi.
 One example is refinancing loans.
 For example, say I have a Maker vault (CDP) with $100 of ETH locked in it, and I drew a loan of 40 DAI from it---so I've got a $60 net position minus my debt.
-Now I want to refinance into Compound for a better interest rate.
+Now say I want to refinance into Compound for a better interest rate.
 Normally I'd need to go out and repurchase that 40 DAI to close out my CDP, which requires some up-front capital.
-Instead, I can flash borrow 40 DAI, close out the CDP, deposit $60 of my unlocked ETH into Compound, convert the other $40 of ETH back into DAI through Uniswap, and use that to repay the flash loan.
+Instead, I can flash borrow 40 DAI, close out the $100 CDP, deposit $60 of my unlocked ETH into Compound, convert the other $40 of ETH back into DAI through Uniswap, and use that to repay the flash loan.
 Boom, atomic 0-capital refinancing.

 That's pretty magical!
 It's a great example of money legos™ at work.
 [1x.ag](https://1x.ag/#/) actually built a margin trading aggregator that automates this kind of thing using flash loans.
 But as cool as flash loans can be, the bZx attackers showed us that they aren't just fun and games.